Budapestby VisitCity Guides

 Central Europe's largest lake offers diverse shores perfect for day trips from Budapest

-Getting to Lake Balaton from Budapest
+Getting There from Budapest

 Train: The Scenic Route

-Journey times vary by destination:
+Travel times vary by destination:

 • Balatonfüred (North Shore): 1 hour 39 minutes to 2 hours 9 minutes